DestinationHome/Destination-Home-Online/README.md

 # Important terminologies:

-This section will give a general synopsis of some key terminologies that I think are important for users who might be new to the PS3 modding scene.
+This section will give a general synopsis of some key terminologies that I think are important for users who might be new to the PS3 console modding scene.

 - CFW: **Custom Firmware** or *CFW* for short allows you to run unsigned code/homebrew on your PS3 system.
 - HFW: **Hybrid Firmware** or *HFW* for short allows the end-user to run unsigned code/homebrew on your PS3 system.
 As a side note users will need to have HFW & HEN enabled in order to install PlayStation Home.